 They have been a great reminder of the power of street art - making connection and being together in the moment of creating together.

-The Street Fairy Project is now delighted to be working together in partnership with Homewards Newport, through The Royal Foundation, to improve lives of those experiencing disadvantage and social exclusion in Newport.
-The partnership with a enable a greater reach and involve a wider audience.
+The Street Fairy Project is now delighted to be working together in partnership with Homewards Newport, through The Royal Foundation and Women of Newport, together we are aiming to engage with women to the right to feel safe on our streets.
+Feel confident, safe, from to become lives of those experiencing in Newport.
+The partnership with a enable a greater reach into communities of women and involve a wider audience.

 Homewards has one goal: to demonstrate that it’s possible to end homelessness – making it rare, brief and unrepeated.